openshift/enhancements/enhancements/ingress/haproxy-max-connections-tuning.md

 HAProxy instance to a maximum of 20000 simultaneous connections.
 New connections above this threshold are queued until existing connections are closed.
-If connections don't close and the maximum is reached then queued clients will time out; 20000 is likely too small a value for the majority of deployments.
+If connections don't close and the maximum is reached then queued clients will time out.

 The capacity and capability of hardware (i.e., RAM and CPU) that OpenShift is deployed onto has steadily increased yet the value of